rackersteve/rackspace-how-to/content/cloud-servers/install-nginx-on-ubuntu.md

 product_url: cloud-servers
 ---

-Nginx is a web-server service which has gained almost as much market share as Apache in recent years due to its excellent performance and flexible feature set.
-This guide will go through the installation instructions and discuss next steps in setting up Nginx to serve your site or application.
+Nginx&reg; is a web-server service, which has gained almost as much market share as Apache&reg; in recent years due to its excellent performance and flexible feature set.
+This guide describes how to install Nginx and discusses the next steps to set up Nginx to serve your site or application.

-#### Prerequisites:
+### Prerequisites:

-• Linux server running Ubuntu.
+You need a Linux&reg; server running the Ubuntu&reg; operating system.

-### Installing Nginx on Ubuntu
+### Install Nginx on Ubuntu

-Nginx is available in the default repositories for most popular Linux distributions including Ubuntu.
+The default repositories for most popular Linux distributions, including Ubuntu, make Nginx available.
+Running an update before installing new packages allows the installer to select the most up-to-date version of the package available on the repository for installation.
+To install Nginx, perform the following steps:

-- To install run the following apt package-manager commands:
+1. Run the following apt package-manager commands:

-    ```
        sudo apt update
        sudo apt install nginx
-    ```

-    Running an update before installing new packages allows the most up-to-date version of the package available on the repository to be the one chosen for installation.

-- To enable and start the service and add it to the startup, run the following command:
+2. To enable and start the service and add it to the startup, run the following commands:

-    ```
        sudo systemctl enable nginx
        sudo systemctl start nginx
-    ```

 ### Enable firewall access for Nginx

-By default Nginx sends traffic on the default ports for HTTP and HTTPS, 80 and 443 respectively.
-However, traffic to be received on these ports needs to be enabled.
-Nginx makes this easy for us as it registers itself as a service within UFW.
+By default, Nginx sends traffic on the default ports for HTTP (`80`) and HTTPS (443).
+However, you need to enable these ports to receive traffic.
+Nginx makes this easy because it registers itself as a service within Uncomplicated Firewall, UFW.
+To enable firewall access, perform the following steps:

-- Run the following command to view available services on UFW:
+1. Run the following command to view available services on UFW:

-    ```
        sudo ufw app list

-    ```
+2. Run the following command to configure the appropriate setting for your site.
+Replace **<selection>** with your choice:

+       sudo ufw allow 'Nginx <selection>'

-    **Note**  If you wish to have a redirect from HTTP to HTTPS you will want to select Full.
+    **Note**  If you want to redirect HTTP traffic to HTTPS, select the `Full` option.

     | Full | HTTP and HTTPS |
     | HTTP | HTTP only      |
     | HTTPS | HTTPS only    |

-- Run the following command to configure the appropriate setting for your site replacing **<selection>** with your choice:

-    ```
-    sudo ufw allow 'Nginx <selection>'
-    ```

-    **Note:**  We recommend opening the port or ports needed by your application, as minimizing the number of available ports is a security best practice.
+    **Note:**  We recommend opening only the port or ports needed by your application.
+Minimizing the number of available ports is a security best practice.

 ### Test Nginx

-- Type the website IP address in the web browser and you should see a splash page with Nginx's logo and a "Welcome to Nginx" message.
-If you do not see this:
+Type the website IP address in the web browser.
+You should see a splash page with the Nginx logo and a "Welcome to Nginx" message.
+If you do not see this, check following items:

-  - Double check the IP.
+- Verify the IP address.

-  - Check if Nginx is running using:
+- Check whether Nginx is running by using the following command:

-    `sudo service status nginx`
+      sudo service status nginx

-  - Double check firewall access for Nginx.
+- Verify the firewall access for Nginx.

-### Next Steps
+### Next steps

-Now that Nginix is installed and ready to start serving your application or website.
-You can utilize the default configuration to serve a site by placing its content at /var/www/html in your filesystem.
-However, if you wish to serve more than one site it is recommended that you set up Nginx server blocks to accommodate.
+Now that you installed Nginx, it is ready to start serving your application or website.
+You can use the default configuration to serve a site by placing its content at **/var/www/html** in your filesystem.
+However, if you want to serve more than one site, we recommend that you set up Nginx server blocks to accommodate this need.